E-mail: annacg at umich dot edu

 Phone: +1 734 224 8535

-My research interests include analysis, probability, networking, and algorithms.
+My research interests include analysis, probability, discrete mathematics, and algorithms.
 I am especially interested in randomized algorithms with applications to harmonic analysis, signal and image processing, and massive datasets.

 - In Fall 2016, I will be teaching M571 (Numerical Linear Algebra).
 M571 focuses on algorithms for linear algebra problems (solving linear systems, eigenvalue problems, and least squares problems) which are at the foundation of much of scientific computing, data science, machine learning, digital signal and image processing, network analysis, etc.